-Our weekly Grand Rounds Sessions begin in September and continue throughout the remainder of the academic year.
-These conferences cover many topics with the goal of enhancing clinical practice and knowledge in the field of psychiatry, neurology, primary care, and other fields relevant to psychiatric practice.
-We have presenters from many institutions throughout the United States as well as from our own faculty.
-There are also presentations by our residents on their areas of particular interest.
-Grand Rounds is held from 11:00am- 12:00pm on every Tuesday at the Behavioral Health Institute.
-Several of the topics presented in the recent past include Crisis Intervention, Sex Trafficking, Synthetic Drugs, Domestic Violence, and Physician Vitality.
-We are excited about many of our upcoming sessions such as Community Psychiatry and the DSM 5.
+Our weekly Grand Rounds begins in September and runs throughout the rest of the academic year.
+These conferences cover many topics enhancing clinical practice as well as many other topics related to residents in the field psychiatry.
+Presentations consist of talks by many experts in the field of psychiatry, neurology, primary care, and other fields relevant to psychiatric practice.
+We have presenters both from many institutions throughout the United States as well as many of our own faculty.
+There are also presentations by our own residents (traditionally the most popular among the residents and all excellent) as part of fulfilling their graduation requirement.
+Grand Rounds is held from 12:00pm - 1:00pm at the Loma Linda Behavioral Medicine Center each Friday starting September (after Summer Session ends).
+Attendance is mandatory for residents, and lunch is provided.

-Our Psychiatry Department highly supports and encourages residents to attend various educational professional conferences which are held throughout the United States each year.
-All psychiatry residents have 4 days per residency year to be able to attend eligible conferences, and can receive financial support through reimbursement for expenses through the House Staff Office.
-Conference attendance is popular among the residents, often with large groups planning to travel together to many of the meetings including the following:
+Our Psychiatry Department highly supports and encourages its residents to attend various educational professional conferences which are held throughout the United States each year.
+All psychiatry residents get professional days off to attend eligible conferences, and receive financial support through the REEF fund offered by the department.